 Amusement parks are so much fun, I remember when I was a little kid I was so afraid of everything, roller coasters, the teacup rides, trick mirrors, and, of course, clowns.
 The amusement park and local fairs were, and still are, a child’s paradise, but it can also be a place of danger…

-However, with all the fun, sometimes we do not realize the dangers than lurk around every corner.
+However, with all the fun, sometimes we do not realize the dangers that lurk around every corner.
 Amusement park rides injure thousands of people each year.
-Rides such as roller coasters, water slides, bumper cars and yes, even the tea cup ride (spinning rides) cause thousands of injuries each year.
-Some rides can even cause life threatening injuries such as amputations, broken bones, and even death.
-Injuries can be caused from the rides themselves (malfunctions) to the actual design of the rides, or from visitors and riders failing to follow the rules or worse, failures of the employees at the park.
+Rides such as roller coasters, water slides, bumper cars, and yes, even the teacup ride (spinning rides) cause thousands of injuries each year.
+Some rides can even cause life-threatening injuries such as amputations, broken bones, and even death.
+Injuries can be caused by the rides themselves (malfunctions) to the actual design of the rides, or from visitors and riders failing to follow the rules, or worse, failures of the employees at the park.
 It is for these reasons amusement parks and local fairs must take every precaution to protect visitors and patrons from avoidable and catastrophic injuries.

 The attorneys at Shiner Law Group discuss common amusement park accidents, leading causes of injuries, government safety regulation, and the most common legal claims and defenses in amusement park lawsuits below.
 Specifically, the lawyers at Shiner Law Group have even been consulted by major news outlets and solicited for their experiences regarding injuries that occur at these amusement parks and festivals.

 Amusement Park Accidents Happen More Than You Think